tapdata/tapdata-docs/docs/best-practice/heart-beat-task.md

 ![Heartbeat Table Task](../images/heart_beat_task.png)

-As shown above, Tapdata uses a Dummy data source to write a timestamp to the source database every 10 seconds, thus continuously updating the incremental checkpoint and better monitoring the data source and link status.
+As shown above, TapData uses a Dummy data source to write a timestamp to the source database every 10 seconds, thus continuously updating the incremental checkpoint and better monitoring the data source and link status.

 ## Common Questions